-While fashion changes, the reason for going to school does not.
-Students are in school to learn.
 Any fashion (dress, accessory, or hairstyle) that disrupts the educational process or presents a safety risk will not be permitted.
 Listed below are the styles or manners of dress expected during school hours.
-Minor modifications will be made for non-academic activities such as the Prom, Athletic Events, etc.

 - 1. All State health and safety standards must be observed.
 Personal hygiene and sanitation are strongly stressed. - 2.
 Shoes or sandals must be worn at all times. - 3.
-All shirts must have a sleeve covering the shoulder; a sleeveless top cannot be worn.
 Shirts may not expose the side, midriff, cleavage, or back.
-Pajamas are not allowed. - 4.
+Strapless, off the shoulder, one-shoulder and spaghetti strap graments are not allowed. - 4.
+Pajamas are not allowed. - 5.
 Clothing with obscene markings or advertisements of alcoholic beverages, drugs, tobacco, drug references, indecency, vulgarity, profanity, cult or gang membership, or any other message that is deemed to be disruptive to the learning environment of the school will not be acceptable.
-IF THERE ARE TWO MEANINGS, THE WORST WILL BE RECOGNIZED! - 5.
-No caps, hats, bandanas, hoods, or durags will be worn unless authorized by school officials. - 6.
-No heavy jackets, long coats, pajamas or blankets are to be worn during the school day. - 7.
-No chains, including wallet chains that could damage furniture or impose a potential danger to others will be permitted. - 8.
-Shorts (when standing) must be to the top of the knee in length.
-The knee rule also applies to girl's skirts and pants with holes in them. - 9.
-"Sagging" is not permitted. - 10.
+IF THERE ARE TWO MEANINGS, THE WORST WILL BE RECOGNIZED! - 6.
+No caps, hats, bandanas, hoods, or durags will be worn unless authorized by school officials. - 7.
+No heavy jackets, long coats, or blankets are to be worn during the school day. - 8.
+No chains, including wallet chains that could damage furniture or impose a potential danger to others will be permitted. - 9.
+Shorts and skirts must be mid-thigh length when standing.
+Holes in pants, shorts, or skirts must not be above mid-thigh. - 10.
+"Sagging" is not permitted. - 11.
 Bags larger than 5x7 are not allowed to be carried during the school day.
-All bags larger than 5x7, backpacks, and string backpacks must remain in the locker during the school day. - 11.
+All bags larger than 5x7, backpacks, and string backpacks must remain in the locker during the school day. - 12.
+Sunglasses or other non-prescription eyewear. - 13.
 A student will be required to change clothes that are unacceptable, or may be required to wear school provided clothing items to conceal non-compliant or inappropriate attire.
-Class time missed will be unexcused. - 12.
+Class time missed will be unexcused. - 14.
 Final determination regarding student dress and grooming will be determined by the administration.